Calvert Vaux (1824–1895), better known as an architect, is most frequently remembered as Frederic...

 Frank Albert Waugh (1869–1943) was one of the first practitioners to conceive of a history of Ame...

-In 1883, Frederick Law Olmsted moved his home and office from New York City to the Boston suburb ...
+In 1883, Frederick Law Olmsted moved from New York City to Brookline, Massachusetts, a Boston sub...

 One of the foremost landscape architects of the early twentieth century, Fletcher Steele (1885–19...

-A few years after marrying tobacco magnate R. J. Reynolds, young Katharine Smith Reynolds (1880-1...
+Only a few years after marrying tobacco magnate R. J. Reynolds, young Katharine Smith Reynolds (1...

 As superintendent of planting in Central Park and landscape architect to New York City for nearly...